hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 ---------------------------------

-NoMachine works smoothly with SSH agents, such as :ref:`Pageant <using Pageant>` for Windows users, and :ref:`Built-in SSH agent <SSH agent>` for Linux/Mac users.
+NoMachine works smoothly with SSH agents, such as :ref:`Pageant <using Pageant>` for Windows users, and the default :ref:`agent included with OpenSSH <SSH agent>` for Linux/Mac users.
 As a result of that, users first need to authenticate themselves, using :ref:`Multi-Factor Authentication (MFA) <mfa_leuven>` before being able to start a new NX session.